What is Agribusiness?

 There is a lot of demand for bio-pesticides and biocontrol agents to prevent the crop from pests as an agricultural country.
 Many companies have been making bio-pesticides and bio-control businesses on the basis of this market, such as SUMITHION insecticide by SHETU Corporation, ACTELLIC 50 EC by ACI Bangladesh Ltd, and also by Bayer Crop Science Ltd.

-Apiculture is another form of agribusiness, with most of the company engaged in the business of apiculture, processing honey and distributing it throughout the world.
+Apiculture is another form of agribusiness, with most of the companies engaged in the business of apiculture, processing honey and distributing it throughout the world.

 Agricultural products are perishable in nature, so fast transport and storage facilities are required.
 Many companies that are part of agribusiness are doing their job.
 The private agribusiness sector in Bangladesh emerged after the observed rise in non-farm business activities during the late 1980s and showed sustained growth well into the early 2000s.
 It is projected that this sector accounts for more than 10% of total GDP and that its growth is nearly double that of agricultural GDP.
 Therefore, there is potential to accelerate growth further, taking into account the existing opportunities in the sector, in particular, because, relative to other Asian countries, growth in the sector is still low at a similar development level.